 First, given past research indicating machine learning techniques are better able to capture complexities and patterns within EMH data, we predict that machine learning models will be better predictors of client-related work across all workload proxies than linear regression or cluster analysis.

-Second, we anticipate that mental health acuity features such as depression scores at intake, will be more significant predictors of client-related work than age alone.
+Second, we anticipate that mental health acuity features, such as depression scores at intake, will be more significant predictors of client-related work than age alone.
 This hypothesis stems from existing literature indicating that these variables are critical determinants of resource use (Perlman et al., 2013; Tran et al., 2019).

 Third, we predict that workload indicators (independent variables) will explain a higher proportion of the variance in flat proxies (total hours in service or total days in service) than dynamic proxies (caseweight: total hours divided by the number of weeks).
 Though we believe a ratio better represents the intensity and frequency of demands placed on providers than flat counts alone, these scores may compound worker-level effects that the models will have difficulty accounting for (Wang et al., 2021).